Welcome to Westeros …

 - Arrival back at Railway Place, Coleraine: Approx. 5.30pm

-NB Belfast and Derry~Londonderry pick-ups are available at a cost of £15pp for a minimum of four people per booking.
+Belfast and Derry~Londonderry pickups are available at a cost of £80 per booking

 “THIS TOUR IS INDEPENDENTLY OPERATED BY GLENARA ELITE TRAVEL.
 IT IS NOT SPONSORED, ENDORSED, OR AFFILIATED WITH HBO OR ANYONE ASSOCIATED WITH ‘GAME OF THRONES’